 If you’re a local gym, local marketing for gyms is going to be pretty darn important for you.
-But don’t forget that what you do online plays a critical role in local marketing.
+What you do online plays a critical role in local marketing.

 So, say you’ve been searching for a local fitness club.